BoJack Horseman (character)

-BoJack F. Horseman (born January 2, 1964) is a fictional character and the titular protagonist of the eponymous American animated television series.
+BoJack F. Horseman is a fictional character and the titular protagonist of the eponymous American animated television series.
 He is voiced by Will Arnett and was created by Raphael Bob-Waksberg.
 Prior to the time the series takes place in, BoJack had starred in a fictional hit 1990s sitcom called Horsin' Around.
 After the show ended, BoJack struggled to find acting work, instead living off residuals from Horsin' Arounds syndication.

-BoJack, a self-loathing and alcoholic anthropomorphic narcissistic Thoroughbred horse, suffers from depression and often engages in self-destructive behavior.
+BoJack, a self-loathing and alcoholic anthropomorphic narcissistic Thoroughbred horse, has depression and often engages in self-destructive behavior.
 He frequently drinks, takes drugs to excess, and has difficulty maintaining positive relationships with others.

 Fictional biography

 BoJack Horseman was born in San Francisco on January 2, 1964.
-His acting career peaked in the 1990s with the sitcom, Horsin' Around.
-His career was quiet until The BoJack Horseman Show hit the airwaves in 2007.
-This new edgy/borderline-crass show ended up being canceled after only one season.
-Though he began as a young bright-eyed actor, he has since grown bitter, deeply depressed, and jaded towards Hollywoo and who he has become post-fame.
-BoJack has been shown to be caring and insightful, but his insecurities, loneliness, and desperate need for approval often result in self-destructive actions that devastate those around him.
-Many of his issues stem from drug abuse, alcohol abuse, horrible decisions he has made throughout his career, and issues with his unhappy parents during childhood.
-BoJack makes a comeback attempt, trying to act once again.
+His acting career peaked in the late 1980s to mid 1990s with the sitcom, Horsin' Around, about a bachelor horse caring for three orphaned human children, and was stagnant until The BoJack Horseman Show debuted in 2007.
+This new edgier show was canceled after only one season for both its abysmal ratings and critical polarization.
+Though he began as a bright-eyed young actor, he had since grown bitter, deeply depressed, and jaded towards Hollywoo and who he had become post-fame.
+BoJack had been shown to be caring and insightful, but his insecurities, loneliness, and desperate need for approval often result in self-destructive actions that devastate those around him.
+Many of his issues stem from substance abuse (drugs and alcohol), decisions he has made throughout his career, personal vices, and issues with his unhappy parents during childhood.